eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ### Usage Policies

-For Digital Twin Registries, Data Providers are encouraged to only extend Data Offers that make no explicit checks to use-case frameworks (formerly known as `FrameworkAgreements`.
+For Digital Twin Registries, Data Providers are encouraged to only extend Data Offers that make no explicit checks to use-case frameworks (formerly known as `FrameworkAgreement`s).
 The DTR is an Enablement Service that should only be visible once to every Data Consumer in the DSP-Catalog because it is a meta-data broker for data from multiple use-cases.
 Registering it with a Constraint that's specific to a particular use-case would restrict it only to a small subset of the dataspace.
 Of course, the DTR could be registered once per use-case but that's not recommended as it bloats the catalog and requires a lot of consumer-side processing.
 That's why Offers for a DTR should always be extended to the dataspace using the at least two Constraints:

-1. Check for an active `Membership` credential.
+1. Check for an active `DataExchangeGovernanceCredential` credential.
 This is agnostic to use-cases but still ensures that a Consumer's VP is valid and issued by a common trust-anchor.
 2. using the DTR as a roadsign in the discovery process is legitimate but requires a set of predefined behavior which is why there's a `purpose` for the DTR.